THISISDINOSAUR/Anatomy/README.md

 - Creature labeling
 By labeling presets (e.g. 'cute', 'vicious'), could procedurally generate creatures with certain characteristics.
 Not a goal, but could be fun.

-- Racket interface
-It's potentially also worth considering a racket interface to make it easier to iterate on anatomy files.
-This will depend on how easy it is to set the server up in such a way that changes to the anatomy file will be immediately reflected in the web UI.

 - Texturing
 Currently little thoughts on the best way to do texturing.
 May use some sort of masking system, with similar tools to the other details (e.g. spikes), for things like varying stripes.